Q: What kind of financial aid is available for your programs?

-Q: What kind of clothes should my child wear?
+Q: What gear does my child need?

 Q: Will my child get dirty?

 A: Yes.
-Embrace it!
+We embrace it!
 From mud to grass stains to charcoal face paint, you can expect it all.
 Did you know some schools in New Zealand have barefoot recess so the kids get exposed to dirt and build their immune systems?
 It’s good for them to get dirty.
 We suggest designating special “wilderness clothes” for Two Coyotes days.

 Q: Is it possible to get a schedule of typical day?

 A: Each day is a bit different but always starts with a large group circle with students of all ages and the instructors.
 We share gratitude (for something nature-related) and a song, followed by group announcements like reminders to check for ticks before students offer a coyote howl together and head to their individual groups.
 The structure of each day follows the ebb and flow of nature and children’s energy.

-Our instructors will call the names of each child in their clan and then have a meeting together about safety and rules.
+Our instructors will gather their groups and each group will have a meeting together about safety and rules.
 From there students are led on a day of adventure with their nature mentors.
-This may include friction fire making, nature crafts and playing nature games.
-Each day is a bit different based on the age of the group and the instructor’s specialty.
-Toward the end of the day, all the clans on the land return to one big group where another song is shared and they each have the opportunity to share a few gems about their day.
+This may include making friction fire, nature crafts and playing nature games.
+Each program varies based on the age of the group and the instructor’s specialty.
+Toward the end of the day, all the groups on the land join together to share a song and each child has the opportunity to share a few gems from their day.
 The day concludes with a game while we await the arrival of parents.
 Each child is signed in and out by an approved guardian.

 A: All of our instructors bring unique skills and gifts to Two Coyotes Wilderness School.
-They use these special talents to draw on the specific interests of the students to determine the projects that each clan works on throughout the session.
+They use these special talents to draw on the specific interests of the students and determine the projects that group works on throughout the session.
 All groups learn how to safely make a fire and extinguish it in the forest.
 All groups learn about wild edibles, plant and animal ID, tracking and being a steward to the land.
 All ages learn scouting techniques and how to be invisible in the forest, and play nature games that teach them leadership and awareness of themselves and their surroundings, but to them they are just…games!
-Younger students will focus on forest mysteries, games, crafts and other interests of the clan.
+Younger students will focus on forest mysteries, games, crafts and other interests of their group.
 Older students may learn how to safely carve with a knife and make more advanced survival tools.
 Students will revisit skills multiple times throughout the course of a session because we know that they learn more deeply every time they are exposed to it.
 Children in our long-term programs come away with life skills that are difficult to get in other settings.

 Q: Can you describe a day in Coyote Pups?